 Controlling Your Privacy

 All Web site users have the ability to control their level of privacy while using the World Wide Web.
 Things you can do and our recommendations:

 — DO leave cookies on.
-Most browsers allow you to disable cookies; if you are truly concerned about cookies on your computer,
+Most browsers allow you to disable cookie; if you are truly concerned about cookies on your computer,

 the link and look in the lower left corner of your email program or Web browser to see where the link will bring you.
 Even better, manually type the

-to visit a Web site to buy Viagra, the email is probably a scam even if it seems to be coming from a legitimate EFFORTS subscriber.
+to visit a Web site to buy little blue pills, the email is probably a scam even if it seems to be coming from a legitimate EFFORTS subscriber.